yazminrobaina/yazminrobaina/Lab 02.md

 ## Part 2 - Bits of permissions
 1) chmod u+r bubbles.txt
-- meaning: The command "chmod u+r bubbles.txt" changes the level of interaction that the user has with the file, the u+r makes it so the user can read the bubbles.txt file.
+- meaning: The command "chmod u+r bubbles.txt" changes the permission level the user has with the file, the u+r makes it so the user can read the bubbles.txt file.
 It does not affect anyone else but that user.
-- Assessment: Pretty safe command giving the user the ability to read the bubble.txt file.without the file being overly exposed.
-But the user might need the ability to edit it later on, or what not.
+- Assessment: Pretty safe command giving the user the ability to read the bubble.txt file without the file being too exposed.
+But the user might need the ability to edit it later on,so that could be an issue.

 2) chmod u=rw,g-w,o-x banana.cabana
 - meaning: The command "chmod u=rw,g-w,o-x banana.cabana" gives the user of the file  permission to read and write.
 It removes the permission from g (group), the group cannot write in the banana file, only view it.
-Everyone else cannot run the file as  program.
+Everyone else cannot run the file.
 - assessment: This is a good command that gives clear boundaries.
 Which makes it so the owner of the file can read + edit.
 While stopping others in the group from editing it giving file good security.

 3) chmod a=w snow.md